vestrel00/contacts-android/docs/groups/insert-groups.md

   is used
 - if the account specified is not found in the list of accounts returned by the system, then the insertion fails for that group
-- if there are no accounts in the system, [commit] does nothing and fails immediately
+- if a null is specified, then the group will be inserted without association to an account

 > ℹ️ For more info on the relationship of Groups and Accounts, read [Query groups](./../groups/query-groups.md).

 ## Groups and duplicate titles

-The Contacts Provider allows multiple groups with the same title (case-sensitive comparison) belonging to the same account to exist.
+The Contacts Provider allows multiple groups with the same title (case-sensitive comparison) belonging to the same nullable account to exist.
 In older versions of Android, the AOSP Contacts app allows the creation of new groups with existing titles.
 In newer versions, duplicate titles are not allowed.
 Therefore, this library does not allow for duplicate titles.